Skip to main content

 Supported Functionality

-• Docker for Containers over 90% of images on Docker Hub
+• Supporting nearly all modern Docker images on Docker Hub

 • Sonatype does not ingest or retain container data